 - New patient forms (these can be downloaded and filled out prior to your appointment)

 - Cash, checkbook or credit card to pay for any out-of-pocket expenses, if necessary

 If you have generally good eyesight, it’s recommended that you have an eye exam every 2 years.
 It may need to be more frequent if you have a medical or vision condition already.
-We hope you will stay proactive with your eye health and schedule an eye exam with us in Colorado Springs today.
+We hope you will stay proactive with your eye health and schedule an eye exam with us.